Skip to main content

 To load this on startup, add it to the .bashrc, .bash_profile, or .zshrc file depending on which is used by the shell.

-The GUI is a simpler method of interacting with Chia, and it can be installed manually from the CLI.
+The GUI is the most user-friendly method of interacting with Chia for non-developer uses, and it can be installed manually from the CLI if you installed from source.

 # Install the GUI